 Credit risk is associated with the possibility of a counterparty defaulting on its contractual obligations to pay, resulting in financial loss to the Company.
-The Group is exposed to credit risks from its operating activities, primarily trade receivables.
+The Company is exposed to credit risks from its operating activities, primarily trade receivables.
 The credit risks in respect of deposits with the banks, foreign exchange transactions and other financial instruments are nominal.
+As required, the Company also advances loans to its subsidiary companies and there is some credit risk associated with it.
 As far as practicable, the Company endeavours to take reasonable security to mitigate the credit risk.